CompuTec/computec-docs/docs/wms/user-guide/storage-units/storage-unit-in-sap-business-one-menu-error.md

 Update the object in SAP Business One manually for the matrix and header.

 1. Go to the upper menu > Tools > Customization Tools > Object Registration Wizard.
-2. Click the Next button.
+2. Click the Next butt  on.
 3. Choose the Update an existing object option and click Next.
 4. Choose the CT_WMS_OSTU object and click the Next button three times.
 5. In the UI Settings window, choose the Matrix Style.
 Click the Next button.